Allyson-Robert/X-LAB_Plotting_Manager/README.md

 ### Experiment
 The experiment type is selected when a fileset is created and will alter some UI elements to reflect the type of analysis required for the device.
-Any number of new experiments can be defined and included as needed by subclassing ExperimentWorker and adding it to the GUI.
+Any number of new experiments can be defined and included as needed by subclassing DeviceWorker and adding it to the GUI.
 See ![here](#How-to-Expand) for more information
 A number of experiments are included by default: Generic, Sunbrick, Stability, DW2000, LBIC, PDS, PTI.